teknico/snabb/src/program/lwaftr/doc/README.md

 That's all!
 You'll find a self-contained `snabb-lwaftr` binary in your current directory that you can copy whereever you like.

-We're working on merging to upstream snabb; follow the progress in issue
+We're working on merging to upstream snabb; follow the progress in [this GitHub issue](https://github.com/Igalia/snabbswitch/issues/215).
-#215.

 ### Run the end-to-end tests